Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Discussion

 At face value, the strength of the stellar wind is not directly probed by measurements of excess absorption at the helium 1083~nm lines.
 In particular, excess metastable helium absorption occurs primarily in the region within a few planet radii -- which is, of course, what makes this line a powerful diagnostic of the launching of photoevaporative flows.
 A priori, we might not expect that global properties would imprint on these regions in the immediate vicinity of the planetary atmosphere to an observable extent.
 And yet, the stellar wind environment dramatically informs the shaping of the flow evaporating from the planet \citep[Figures 1 and 2, and][]{Carroll-Nellenback2017,Debrecht2019,DaleyYates2019,McCann2019,Wang2020a,Wang2020b}.
 It may also affect the degree of atmospheric escape itself \citep[e.g.][]{Christie2016,Vidotto2020,Carolan2021}.
 As we have shown in the light curves of Figure \ref{fig:lc}, in addition to extending excess metastable helium absorption to well outside the optical transit, stellar wind interaction strongly increases the amplitude of helium triplet absorption by shocking and confining the escaping planet wind.

 While our model systems are inspired by WASP-107b, we caution that the models presented in this paper are intended to be illustrative rather than representative of a particular system.
-In particular, the parameters chosen span differing regimes of stellar wind ram pressure relative to planet wind ram pressure.
-As previous work has argued, this, rather than an absolute value of wind mass loss rate is the controlling dimensionless parameter with respect to the hydrodynamic morphology \citep[e.g.][]{Matsakos2015,Carolan2021}.
-Hence, it is the relative strength of the planet wind and the stellar wind that controls the shape of the transit light curve at 1083 nm.
-For a given ratio of wind ram pressures, the overall density of the planetary wind (which is linked to the mass-loss rate) still has an effect on the absolute strength of the absorption signal.
-Therefore, by constraining both the shape and the absolute depth of the helium light curve, it may be possible to infer the strengths of both winds.
-We leave a more in-depth investigation of how to do this in practice, and how to extract additional information from high-resolution spectra, especially for anisotropic wind geometries, for future work.
-Recently \citet[][]{Wang2020a} and \citet{Wang2020b} have used the approach of modeling both transit light curves and spectra in attempts to reproduce the atmosphere escape properties of WASP-69b and and WASP-107b, and convincingly demonstrate that model parameters are best constrained by this multifaceted approach.
+In particular, the model parameters are chosen to span differing regimes of stellar wind ram pressure relative to planet wind ram pressure.
+As previous work has argued, this ram pressure ratio is the controlling dimensionless parameter with respect to the hydrodynamic morphology of the wind--wind interaction \citep[e.g.][]{Matsakos2015,Carolan2021}.
+Our results demonstrate that when the ram pressure of the stellar wind causes it to impinge only mildly or moderately on the planetary wind (as in cases A and B), spherical outflow models provide accurate representations of the observable metastable helium equivalent widths and kinematics.
+Only when the planetary wind is strongly confined, as in case C, does a significant departure from the spherical solution result, accompanied by significant enhancements of line depth at a given planetary mass loss rate.

+Disentangling the ram pressure ratio of stellar to planetary winds may be observationally tractable in some cases.
+In particular, if signatures of extended ingress and egress or dramatic phase asymmetry are not present, it is likely reasonable to conclude that stellar wind interaction is mild or moderate and is not significantly increasing the effective line depth through confinement.
+In these cases, spherical models of planetary outflows \citep[e.g.][]{OklopcicHirata2018, Lampon2020, dosSantos2021} provide accurate estimates of planetary mass loss rates.
+By contrast, when an extended egress is observed, this is a strong signature of stellar wind confinement of the planetary outflow.
+This is accompanied by an enhancement in the line equivalent width at a given planetary mass loss rate.
+An open-source framework for spherical wind analysis ``p-winds" was recently released by \citet{LDSpwind}; our results highlight the value of these simplified models in all but the most dramatic cases of stellar wind interaction.

+Finally, it is worth highlighting that the hydrodynamic interaction between stellar and planetary winds depends on these materials being in the fluid-like collisional regime, where the typical mean free path is much less than the flow scale.
+We discuss the estimation of these quantities in Appendix \ref{sec:reaction_rates}.
+In the collisionless regime, we might expect different species to not couple as strongly, and radiation pressure on species like metastable helium or Lyman-$\alpha$ could contribute significantly to the shaping of the planetary outflow \citep{Allart2018,Allart2019,Debrecht2020,Khodachenko2021}.